emilmaster11/Amazon_PS5_Bot/README.md

 # Amazon_PS5_Bot

 Update!
-You must first log in to Chrome and specify the profile path
+You must first log in to Chrome and specify the profile path for the chromeprofile